-I first began sending emails to subscribers back in 2006, as a ‘bcc’ list from a private Yahoo! account, and quickly realised that I needed to start taking it more seriously.
+I first began sending emails to subscribers back in 2006, as a 'bcc' list from a private Yahoo! account.

 I know that trust is earned, and once broken it's not easy to regain.

-The new GDPR laws state that I have to tell you exactly how I use and store your information, in plain English.
+The new GDPR laws from May 2018 state that I have to tell you exactly how I use and store your information, in plain English.

 How do we collect your personal information?

 We may obtain personal data such as email address, through any of our sites, including: